 Before web design became a strategically important part of online business, it used to cover the end stage of the development cycle.
-Modern design goes in parallel with every step of the entire development process and has grown into more than making a creative and attractive user interface for a software product.
-Business owners understand the importance of consistent and responsive user experience as well because it defines how end-users will interact with a startup or a company, its services, and products.
+Modern design goes in parallel with every step of the entire development process and has grown into something more than making a creative and attractive user interface for a software product.
+Business owners understand the importance of consistent and responsive user experience as well because it defines how end-users will interact with a company, its services, and products.

 A single design tool, like Sketch or Figma, helps professionals create efficient solutions for any business faster and easier because:

 - the built-in capabilities of such tools save hours of manual work of both designers and developers, which speed up the overall software development process;